strangely-true/SatyanwesAI/extension/frontend/README.md

 2. **Detailed Analysis**:
    - Click the "View Details" button in the popup
    - The side panel will open with comprehensive analysis results
-   - Review fact-check sources and media analysis
+   - Review credibility assessment, sentiment/bias analysis, fact-check sources, and media analysis

 3. **Visual Indicators**:
    - Potentially misleading text segments are highlighted on the page
    - The popup shows a color-coded credibility indicator
-   - The side panel displays confidence scores and related information
+   - The side panel displays confidence scores and AI reasoning

+4. **Media Analysis**:
+   - Images on the page can be analyzed for AI manipulation
+   - Results show manipulation confidence and extracted text
+   - Premium users can analyze video and audio content

-4. **Theme Customization**:
+5. **Theme Customization**:
-   - Click the theme toggle button in the side panel
+   - Click the theme toggle button in either the popup or side panel
    - Choose between light, dark, or system theme

+## Development

+*   **Making Changes:** After modifying any frontend file (HTML, CSS, JS), you need to reload the extension in `chrome://extensions` by clicking the refresh icon.

+*   **Debugging:**
+    *   **Popup:** Right-click the extension icon and select "Inspect popup".
+    *   **Background Script:** Go to `chrome://extensions`, find SatyanwesAI, and click the "service worker" link.
+    *   **Content Script:** Open the developer tools (F12) on a webpage where the content script is active and check the Console tab (make sure the context is set to the page, not the extension).
+    *   **Side Panel:** Right-click within the panel and select "Inspect".

+*   **Backend URL:** If your backend services are running on different ports or hosts, update the endpoint URLs in `background.js`:
+    ```javascript
+    const TEXT_ANALYSIS_URL = "http://127.0.0.1:5000/analyze";
+    const IMAGE_ANALYSIS_URL = "http://127.0.0.1:3000/analyze_image";
+    // ...etc.
+    ```

+## Key Files

+*   `manifest.json`: Extension configuration and permissions
+*   `background.js`: Background service worker that coordinates communication
+*   `content.js`: Content script that extracts and modifies web page content
+*   `popup.html/js`: Extension popup UI and logic
+*   `sidepanel.html/js`: Detailed analysis panel UI and logic

 ## License